MAP Digital Stories: India

 In India, as in many parts of the world, a woman’s increased vulnerability to HIV infection is largely a result of unequal gender roles.
 Male dominance in relationships, combined with peer pressure and traditional views of masculinity, often interferes with safe sexual practices.
 Furthermore, in India, rape occurs twice every minute, and nearly half of married men admit to physically abusing their wives.
 These problems transcend geography, economic status, and culture.
 Although many programs tackle these issues, they often focus on women and ignore the role of men.

-EngenderHealth India has produced several videos that document the goals, approaches and successes of its MAP work.
-All of can be viewed online, by clicking on the links below.
+EngenderHealth India has produced several videos that document the goals, approaches, and successes of its MAP work.
+All of these can be viewed online, by clicking on the links below.

 Life: The Positive Way

 In these digital stories, Indian men share how their HIV-positive status has affected their attitudes and the lives of their families and friends.
 Each one highlights a variety of interrelated topics—sexuality, disclosure, masculinity, positive living, prevention, and more.
 The videos were produced as part of EngenderHealth’s Men As Partners in Positive Prevention program, which works in Gujarat and Uttar Pradesh to engage HIV-positive men as responsible partners in prevention.
 The men have all become MAP advocates, working to help other HIV-positive people in their communities.

 Indian entertainment star Jaaved Jaffri hosts this short film, which uses interviews with HIV-positive men and their families to illustrate how EngenderHealth’s Men As Partners in Positive Prevention program supports men in preventing HIV transmission.
 Watch it online.

 - Express Male: A Movement